 We rarely, if ever, do episiotomies (cutting the opening of the birth canal).
 Instead, we gently support and help the perineum stretch.
 Our clients usually don’t tear, but if they do, we are prepared to repair it.
 A tear heals much faster and easier than an episiotomy, and most natural tears are smaller than the standard episiotomy.

 As your baby is being born, you will be supported to watch the process and even touch his/her head.
 Your partner will be shown how to deliver if desired.
-At delivery, your baby immediately will be placed upon your stomach.
+After birth, your baby immediately will be placed upon your stomach.
 We always encourage beginning to breastfeed in the first several minutes.
 Under normal circumstances, delayed cord clamping is practiced.
 If the baby needs any special attention, most of the time we can tend to his/her needs right beside you.
 We carry emergency equipment such as oxygen and we are trained in resuscitation techniques, though they rarely are needed.

-We carefully watch but never rush the delivery of the placenta (afterbirth).
+We carefully watch but never rush the birth of the placenta (afterbirth).
 Once the placenta is delivered, we will try to give you time alone for your new family to bond, though we will have to come in from time to time to check on you and your baby.
 At this time we will stimulate your uterus to prevent bleeding, take your pulse and blood pressure, listen to your baby’s heart and lungs and check his/her temperature.

 When you are ready we ask that you try to urinate and, if you desire, to shower or bathe.
 It is amazing how much energy a woman can get after natural birth!
 While you are in the bathroom the birth team will clean your room and remake the bed with fresh sheets.
 When you return to your room, we will do the newborn exam as you watch.
 This is when you will find out how much the baby weighs and other important measurements.
 We stay at your home for at least two hours after birth or as long as we are needed.
 We will then leave until the next day, but we’re always just a phone call away.

 Your postpartum care actually begins the moment you give birth.
-We keep a close eye on everything for the first few hours, and one of us will return the next day and again on the third day.
+We keep a close eye on everything for the first few hours, and one of us will return the next day and again on the third and fifth days.
 At the one-week visit in our office we will do the newborn screen, if you choose, to test for several treatable conditions with which babies are occasionally born.
 During these first few days we also complete and submit the birth certificate to the Arizona Office of Vital Records.